HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

+Note that to see these options, the project must be set up to [automatically distribute tasks](#distribute-tasks).

 You can set a low agreement strategy to ensure that a task is not marked complete until it meets 1) the required [overlap](#overlap) and 2) a minimum agreement level.

 * **Do nothing** - Tasks with a low agreement can be marked complete; no additional actions are taken.
 * **Assign additional annotator** - Automatically assign an additional annotator to tasks with low agreement.

-    Note that your project must be set up to [automatically distribute tasks](#distribute-tasks).

 </td>
 </tr>